-- ii.
+- 1. Tellico Landing, LLC ("Tellico Landing") The debtor and namesake of the proceeding.
+Tellico Landing is a member-managed limited liability company with three members: Ward Whelchel, Robert Stooksbury, and LTR Properties, Inc. - 2.
 LTR Properties, Inc. ("LTR") The managing member of, and 50% interest holder in, Tellico Landing.
-LTR Properties, Inc. is 100% owned and operated by Mike Ross. - iii.
-Mike Ross Sole principal of LTR Properties, Inc. and high-profile real estate development known mostly for his "Rarity" property developments across East Tennessee.
-Ross takes a leading role in this case, with Robert Stooksbury his frequent adversary. - iv.
-Robert Stooksbury Member of, and 25% interest holder in, Tellico Landing.
-Stooksbury has initiated state and federal lawsuits naming Ross as a defendant before the start of Tellico Landing's bankruptcy case.
-To say that Stooksbury and Ross had a "falling out" as business partners is an understatement. - v.
-Ward Whelchel Member of, and 25% interest holder in, Tellico Landing.
-Whelchel is not an active participant in the case, mostly because he wished to stay out of it. - vi.
-WindRiver Investments, LLC ("WindRiver") Tellico Landing's largest creditor during the bankruptcy proceeding. - vii.
-Athena A South Carolina limited liability company that enters the scene late in the case, suggesting that it acquire all of LTR's assets. - viii.
+LTR Properties, Inc. is 100% owned and operated by Mike Ross. - 3.
+Mike Ross ("Ross") Sole principal of LTR Properties, Inc. and high-profile real estate development known mostly for his "Rarity" property developments across East Tennessee.
+Ross takes a leading role in this case, with Robert Stooksbury his frequent adversary. - 4.
+Robert Stooksbury ("Stooksbury") Member of, and 25% interest holder in, Tellico Landing.
+Stooksbury has initiated both state and federal lawsuits naming Ross as a defendant before the start of Tellico Landing's bankruptcy case.
+It would be an understatement to describe Stooksbury and Ross's business partnership as suffering a "falling out." - 5.
+Ward Whelchel ("Whelchel") Member of, and 25% interest holder in, Tellico Landing.
+Whelchel is not an active participant in the case. - 6.
+WindRiver Investments, LLC ("WindRiver") Tellico Landing's largest creditor during the bankruptcy proceeding. - 7.
+Athena A South Carolina limited liability company that enters the scene late in the case, suggesting that it acquire all of LTR's assets. - 8.
 Resident Group Members Home purchasers in Tellico Landing's Rarity Pointe Development.
-Resident Group Members filed a lawsuit within Tellico Landing's bankruptcy proceeding, alleging that Ross, through LTR, used deposits of Resident Group Members, paid specifically for the construction of community amenities, on other projects. - c.
-Timeline of Major Events - June 2011 Tellico Landing files for Chapter 11 bankruptcy protection. - July 2011 Stooksbury requests relief from stay; claims are filed; Judge Stair recuses himself and Judge Parsons steps in. - August 2011 Business as usual; Tellico Landing files grim operating reports. - September 2011 Tellico Landing makes a big push for DIP financing; WindRiver wants a trustee appointed in the case.
+Resident Group Members filed a lawsuit within Tellico Landing's bankruptcy proceeding, alleging that Ross, through LTR, used deposits of Resident Group

+Members, paid specifically for the construction of community amenities, on other projects.

+C. General Timeline of Major Events

-- October 2011 First reorganization plan filed with disclosure statement; objections roll in. - November 2011 Responses given to Resident Group adversary proceeding; WindRiver requests relief from stay. - December 2011 Second reorganization plan filed with disclosure statement; Tellico Landing renews its request for DIP financing. - January 2012 WindRiver is denied relief from stay. - February 2012 Tellico Landing finally receives DIP financing. - March 2012 Amended second reorganization plan filed; objections roll in; parties file separate motions to dismiss the case. - April 2012 Stooksbury replies to Tellico Landing's responses to his motion to dismiss the case. - May 2012 Motion to dismiss granted. - June 2012 WindRiver forecloses and wins bid for the property. - July 2012 to 2015 Rarity Pointe renamed WindRiver; now operating successfully.
+- June 2011 Tellico Landing files for Chapter 11 bankruptcy protection. - July 2011 Stooksbury requests relief from stay; claims are filed; Judge Stair recuses himself and Judge Parsons steps in. - August 2011 Business as usual; Tellico Landing files grim operating reports. - September 2011 Tellico Landing makes a big push for Debtor in Possession ("DIP") financing; WindRiver wants a trustee appointed in the case. - October 2011 First reorganization plan filed with disclosure statement; objections roll in. - November 2011 Responses given to Resident Group adversary proceeding; WindRiver requests relief from stay. - December 2011 Second reorganization plan filed with disclosure statement; Tellico Landing renews its request for DIP financing. - January 2012 WindRiver is denied relief from stay. - February 2012 Tellico Landing finally receives DIP financing. - March 2012 Amended second reorganization plan filed; objections roll in; parties file separate motions to dismiss the case. - April 2012 Stooksbury replies to Tellico Landing's responses to his motion to dismiss the case. - May 2012 Motion to dismiss granted. - June 2012 WindRiver forecloses and wins bid for the property.